Cascades Falls Trail: A Five-Star Hike to a Stunning Waterfall in Pembroke, Virginia

 On Lower Trail, you’ll see a set of stone steps.
 There are quite a few sets of stone steps, which are easier on knees, bodies and dogs than rock scrambles.

-At the .35-mile mark, you’ll reach a very scenic point to quickly divert off the trail to the left.
+At the 0.35-mile mark, you’ll reach a scenic point to quickly divert off the trail to the left.
 You can walk right up to the water’s edge, to an idyllic watering hole.

-An Old Boiler comes into view on the right side of the trail at the .5-mile mark.
+An Old Boiler comes into view on the right side of the trail at the 0.5-mile mark.
 This Old Boiler powered a sawmill that was here in the 1920s and 1930s.

 Watering Holes

 Walk a flat man-made stone path alongside gently flowing Little Stony Creek.
-At the .8-mile mark, there’s a delightful photo op of cascading falls.
+At the 0.8-mile mark, there’s a delightful photo op of cascading falls.

 As you proceed, there are lots of spots along Lower Trail to walk right out to the water’s edge.
-Kids and dogs will love getting so close to the gently-flowing water.
+Kids and dogs will love getting so close to the small creek.

 Cross a second bridge over Little Stony Creek at the 1.1-mile mark.
 Once over the bridge, you will see a trail sign.
-Turn right to continue on to Cascades Falls.
+Turn right for the Cascades Trail to the falls.

 Near the 1.3-mile mark, you will cross over a small bridge, which thankfully is there since this section of trail would be quite challenging without a bridge.